What does Nimhneach stand for?

 Fundamentally, anything that is easily recognised as fetish.

-The only thing is about nudity — no full frontal nudity from anyone, and no nipples in the case of the women.
-This is a standard licensed venue policy.
+No full frontal nudity from anyone, and no nipples in the case of the women.
+This is not our rule, it’s the law in Ireland because this is a standard licensed venue and nudity can only legally be permitted during what can be classed as a Show (e.g. stage performance).
 Other than that, whatever your imagination could come up with.

 Can I buy tickets in advance?